-April 2015 - Enchantment of the Seas to Caribbean - Bahamas
+April 2015 - 3 Night Bahamas (Port Canaveral Roundtrip) Cruise on Enchantment of the Seas

 As soon as boarding the ship, my finance and I were unable to get into our room due to our key cards not working.
 We asked a stateroom attendant if we could just be let into our room so we could drop off our heavy carry on luggage, to which he simply replied no he didn't have the master key and walked away.
 This was just the start of our awful customer service experience.
 After walking all the back to guest services, the representative directing people at the end of the line accused us of deactivating our cards with our cellphones.
 I assured her that was NOT the problem as I had happily shut my cell phone off and stowed it away in my luggage.
 She told us to wait in the long line and turned around to "help" the next group of people.
 After waiting almost a half hour another representative came up to us in line and asked our issue, she pulled us out of the line and brought us to the desk where yet another rude "customer service" representative would not even look up at us and complained to the other employee about the machine being broken.
 Mean while other passengers with the same issue, were being pulled out of the long line to go in front of us.